-By Bell & Alex: When we moved from Orlando to Washington DC we decided to turn the 850 mile drive into a week’s vacation.
-Rather than bang it out in a day or two, we took the scenic route that had us on the road exploring the east coast of the US.
-Most people recommended stopping in Savannah and Charleston along the way, and we did stop in these towns, but the east coast has so many other great places that are worth checking out.
-So here are some awesome road trip stops from Florida to Washington, DC.
+When we moved from Orlando to Washington, DC we decided to turn the 850 mile drive into a week’s vacation.
+Rather than bang it out in a day or two, we drove the scenic route to enjoy the countryside.
+Savannah and Charleston are typically considered musts, and we stopped in both towns for another visit.
+But the east coast is packed with wonderful historic destinations and seaside vacation spots.
+Here are some great road trip stops from Florida to Washington, DC!

-We departed from Orlando and stopped for our final night in Florida in one of America’s oldest towns, Saint Augustine.
-The architecture of this town along the Atlantic Ocean is unlike anywhere else in Florida, with beautiful Spanish style buildings and cobbled streets.
-Take a stroll through the beautiful Flager College campus, then wander through the streets toward the old city gates and on to the Castillo de San Marcos, a historic fort with sweeping views of the Atlantic Ocean.
+We departed from Orlando and stopped for our final night in Florida in St. Augustine, the oldest European settlement in the United States.
+Beautiful Spanish style buildings and cobbled streets take visitors back centuries.
+Stroll through the beautiful Flagler College campus, then wander through the streets toward the old city gates and on to the Castillo de San Marcos, a historic fort with sweeping views of the Atlantic Ocean.
 It is the oldest fort in the US, built between 1672 and 1695.

 For those craving the architecture of Europe, but unable to make a trip, St Augustine is for you.
-Also, as you are in Florida, there’s several great beaches nearby.
-Saint Augustine beach is a wonderful spot to spend a few hours soaking up sunshine and hanging out with pelicans.
-The beach is just off Highway A1A, which is a beautiful route to take along the east coast of Florida.
+St. Augustine Beach and nearby Crescent Beach are wonderful spots to relax and play, soaking up sunshine and hanging out with pelicans.
+The beach is just off Highway A1A, a beautiful route to drive along the east coast of Florida.
 Break up the monotony and hassle of I-95 and take A1A if you have time.
 You can also explore Anastasia State Park, a protected wildlife sanctuary.

 Highway A1A – Florida